Luganega

-Luganega (also luganiga, luganica or lucanica) is an Italian fresh sausage made with pork; it is a traditional food from Lombardy, Veneto and northern Italy and is usually rolled up to appear like a snail.
+Luganega (also called luganiga, luganica or lucanica) is an Italian fresh sausage made with pork.
+It is a traditional food from Lombardy, Veneto and northern Italy and is usually rolled up to appear like a snail.
+However, the sausage is originally from Southern Italy, deriving from the Italic tribe called the Lucanians, which lived in Basilicata and Calabria in pre-Roman Italy.
+Lucanian soldiers spread the sausage called Lucanica to Rome and from there to other parts of the Latin-speaking empire, where it survives in many languages in similar form, for example, the Portuguese linguica.

 Luganega is part of the risotto alla monzese (Monza-style risotto), a variant of risotto alla milanese, can be used in barbecues or in rich stews together with mushrooms or potatoes.

 It has a few variations: in the richest one pork is united with Grana Padano, Marsala wine and broth.